dofinator/db_eksamen_22/README.md

 ```bash
 start_servers.sh
 ```
-Check to see if the neo4j cypher has finished running
+Check to see if the neo4j cypher has finished running before accessing the client

 ## Acces client at http://localhost:5000/